 Very close to Nkwali Camp, Robin’s House also lies in a game management area.
 It comes complete with its own kitchen, chef, valet, safari guide and private 4WD game-viewing vehicle, and is fully self-contained.

 Guests at Robin’s have the run of the thatched, white-washed house , at whose heart is a large central living area, with a big squashy sofa, chairs, small library of books and family-style oval dining table.
 To either side is a spacious bedroom, decorated in neutral cream tones enlivened by colourful bedspreads and cushions.
 One has a double bed, and the other has three singles, all under mosquito nets that are lowered in the evenings.
 Both bedrooms are en suite with a bathtub, shower, flushing toilet and handbasin.

 Outside is a private veranda looking out towards the Luangwa River, and a shady area where mealtimes might be enjoyed in fine weather.
-Robin’s House also has its own small pool, although it was a little green on our most recent visit in October 2013.
+Robin’s House also has its own small pool, next to a lovely decking area, complete with sunloungers.